rage/programming-23/data/part-12/4-regular-expressions.md

 In this exercise you will build an application for examining hockey league statistics from the NHL in a couple of different ways.

-The exercise template contains two JSON files: `partial.json` ja `all.json`.
+The exercise template contains two JSON files: `partial.json` and `all.json`.
 The first of these is mostly meant for testing.
 The latter contains a lot of data, as all the NHL player stats for the 2019-20 season are included in the file.

 The entry for a single player is in the following format: